 There are many opportunities in the Natural Gas Transmission and Distribution industry for those with a strong technical background.
 A degree from Barton Community College gives the individual the skills necessary for employment with minimal "on the job training” by the company.
 Technicians are needed for corrosion control, gas measurement, instrumentation and electrical controls, pipeline construction, and programmable logic controller (PLC) programming.
+Request a Program Brochure!

 The Transmission & Distribution Technician program provides training in comprehensive gas industry technologies recommended by regional gas pipeline companies.
 A 35-credit hour certificate and a 64-credit Associate of Applied Science degree are available.

 - Technology driven program; cutting edge equipment

 - Accelerated program – students complete initial certificate training in 16 weeks.
 Class sessions meet Monday-Friday (all day each day)

 - Additional certificate training and an Associate of Applied Science degree available

 - Students recruited right out of the classroom by industry

 Associate of Applied Science (64 hour - Two-Year, Non-Transfer degree)

 Check out the Course Search for a full listing of courses available.

 The natural gas transportation system consists of a complex pipeline network designed to quickly and efficiently transport natural gas from its origin to areas of high demand.
 The storage of natural gas is linked to its transportation.
 Should the natural gas being transported not be required immediately, it is held at storage facilities until needed.